 The history of the Whangamomona Hotel reflects the colourful and truly unique nature of the Whangamomona community.
 This is the second hotel built on this site.
-The first burnt down in 1905 with the kitchen coal range the only thing left standing amongst the ashen remains.
-This hotel, built in 1911, was constructed around that same coal range and was relocated to the renovated General Store.
+The first burnt down in 1911 with the kitchen coal range the only thing left standing amongst the ashen remains.
+This hotel, built in 1912, was constructed around that same coal range, which has now been relocated to the renovated General Store.
 Our Whangamomona community is proud of our history and the Whangamomona Hotel has a wonderful collection of photos and memorabilia decorating its walls.

 The Republic of Whangamomona